Moon Jellyfish

 Fortunately the stingers of this species are relatively mild.
 Most people that come into contact with moon jellyfish have little reaction.
 Some may feel a bit of a stinging sensation but even this can be relatively mild compared to what can occur with more troublesome jellyfish species.
 Many moon jellies you find no longer have any stingers attached to them.

-The first two pictures on this page are presented here under a creative commons license and were graciously provided by ethorson
+The first and third picture on this page are presented here under a creative commons license and were graciously provided by ethorson

 Return to the Beachcombing page